Student Conduct Sanctions

 Educational Activities: The required participation in a specified activity, service project, community service, educational program, event, assignment or other educational and/or restorative assignment.

-Review Probation: A period of time not to exceed one University semester and imposed with the expectation that the student will engage in a client relationship with a counselor or staff member and may include a service related to the infraction committed.
+Review Period: A period of time not to exceed one academic year and imposed with the expectation that the student will engage in a relationship with a counselor or staff member and may include a service related to the infraction committed.

-Restitution: Reimbursement and compensation in a manner including physical restoration under supervision to be decided by the appropriate hearing authority or board for injury to person and/or property.
+Restitution: Payment for replacement or repair for damages to property.
 Restitution may be applied only once if civil or criminal action is also being applied.
-In these cases, district magistrate judgments shall take precedence.
-Restitution imposed by a campus judicial body will be held in abeyance until civil and criminal charges can be finalized.
+In these cases, legal judgments shall take precedence.
+Restitution imposed by a campus hearing authority will be held in abeyance until civil and criminal charges can be finalized.

-Disciplinary Probation: A more severe type of probation which declares a student to not be in good standing with the University and to be subject to loss of certain participation privileges for specified period of time not to exceed one year.
+Disciplinary Probation: A status which declares a student to not be in good standing with the University and to be subject to loss of certain participation privileges for specified period of time not to exceed one (1) year.
 A student is denied the privilege to represent the University in any organized capacity including intercollegiate varsity, non-varsity or club events or to hold office in any student organization.
 Such probation indicates to the student that future violations of University regulations will most likely result in suspension or dismissal from the University.

 Residence Hall Suspension: A student may be excluded from campus housing for a specified period of time if held responsible through judicial process for a major violation of the Code of Conduct, for repeated infractions or a serious breach of residence hall regulations.